LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 </details>

 <details open>
-<Summary> Use the Application Modernization Accelerator to analyize the application </Summary>
+<Summary> Use the Application Modernization Accelerator to analyze the application </Summary>

 ### Use AMA to identify what needs to be changed to modernize the application for MoRE